Sashakil12/electron-starter-kit/README.md

 A modern Electron starter kit with React integration, featuring a clean UI and built-in logging system.

+## Template Usage

+This repository is set up as a GitHub template.
+To use it:

+1. Click the "Use this template" button at the top of the repository page
+2. Choose a name for your new repository
+3. Select whether to make it public or private
+4. Click "Create repository from template"

+Your new repository will be created with all the code from this template, but without the commit history, allowing you to start fresh.

 ## Features

 - 🚀 Electron with React integration